By Rick Steves, Gene Openshaw and Steve Smith

 Young sailors delight in the one-hour Seine River cruises on huge glass-domed boats, best in the evening when the City of Light is lit.

-Stroll the Champs-Elysées with its Disney Store, Virgin Megastore (music), fast-food restaurants, and fancy car dealerships.
+Stroll the Champs-Elysées with its Disney Store, fast-food restaurants, and fancy car dealerships.

 Paris offers a variety of perfect-for-kids parks and museum complexes.
 Luxembourg Garden provides plenty of outdoor fun from pedal go-carts and puppet shows to a wading pool, rental toy sailboats, and big-toys play area with imaginative slides, swings, and jungle gyms.
 The Jardin des Plantes (“Garden of Plants”) is short on grass but makes up for it with a small zoo and a great dinosaur exhibit at the paleontology museum.

 Street acrobats, in-line skaters, and skateboarders make Trocadéro square a happening scene for teens, especially in the evening.
 From here, the view of the Eiffel Tower — lit up white against the night sky — is stunning.
-A ride to the top of the tower is a thrill, day or night.
+A ride to the top of the tower is a thrill, day or night (book ahead online to avoid the line).
 Try to be there the first five minutes of any hour after dark to see it twinkle.

 Aquaboulevard is Paris’ best pool/water slide/miniature golf complex.
 It’s easy to reach and a timely escape from the museum scene.
 Indoor and outdoor pools with high-flying slides, waves, geysers, and whirlpool tubs draw kids of all ages.